Avoiding Cloud Lock-In: A Playbook for Platform Teams

 Favor open interfaces

-Separate control plane from data plane
+Separate the control plane from the data plane

 Automate migrations from day one